Steady Through Change

 Dear Members and Friends:

-The 2025 Annual Report of the Pacific Pension & Investment Institute (PPI) documents our finances and operations as required by the State of California, and reflects a year marked by heightened complexity for long‑term institutional investors.
-I am pleased to share it with you.
+The 2025 Annual Report of the Pacific Pension & Investment Institute (PPI) details our finances and operations as required by the State of California.
+It reflects a year marked by increased complexity for institutional investors, and I am pleased to share it with you.

-In 2025, investors navigated tariff uncertainty, geopolitical tension, and a changing interest‑rate environment.
-These forces tested assumptions and underscored the value of informed, candid dialogue among peers with shared fiduciary responsibility.
+In 2025, investors faced tariff uncertainty, geopolitical tensions, and a shifting interest rate environment.
+These forces challenged assumptions and emphasized the importance of open, honest conversations among peers with shared fiduciary duties.

-Across our programs, members examined the implications of artificial intelligence, data‑center infrastructure, and supply‑chain realignment, alongside enduring questions of portfolio resilience, private‑market evolution, and capital deployment in the Asia‑Pacific region.
-These discussions were grounded in real‑world decision‑making.
+Across our programs, members explored the implications of artificial intelligence and data center infrastructure, and supply-chain realignment, along with ongoing questions about portfolio resilience, private market development, and capital deployment in the Asia-Pacific region.
+These discussions were rooted in real-world decision-making.

-Throughout the year, PPI remained a trusted forum where experienced leaders could test ideas, learn from one another, and gain perspective beyond the headlines.
+Throughout the year, PPI remained a trusted forum where experienced leaders could test ideas, learn from each other, and gain perspectives beyond the headlines.
 The strength of these conversations reflects the depth and integrity of our community.

-As we look ahead, we do so with confidence grounded in shared purpose and collective experience.
+I am thankful to everyone who contributed to PPI’s work in 2025—whether by participating in programs, serving as faculty, mentoring future leaders, or supporting our mission in many ways.
+As we look ahead, we do so with confidence, grounded in shared purpose and collective experience.
 Together, we are well-positioned to continue advancing PPI’s mission in the years to come.

 Sincerely yours,